 WAVE THE WHITE FLAG – Make peace with food and give yourself permission to eat.
 Stop labeling foods as “good” or “bad”…. “dirty” or “clean”.
 When we tell ourselves we can’t have or shouldn’t have a certain food, we will eventually feel deprived – this deprivation will then build into uncontrollable cravings and overeating.
 So when we finally “give in” to that food, we are likely to overeat (since we don’t know when we’ll have it again).
 This overeating then triggers guilt, which ultimately starts the cycle all over again…… restriction = overeating = feelings of guilt.

-CHALLENGE THE INNER FOOD CRITIC – You know those toxic thoughts in your head that declare you as “good” for eating a salad for lunch and “bad” because you ate dessert/carbs/sugar/etc. These are the unreasonable rules that were created by the dieting world, that cause us to feel guilt & shame around food.
+CHALLENGE THE INNER FOOD CRITIC – You know those toxic thoughts in your head that declare you as “good” for eating a salad for lunch and “bad” because you ate pizza for dinner or chocolate cake for dessert.
+These are the unreasonable rules that were created by the dieting world, that cause us to feel guilt & shame around food.
 These rules are “ruling” you on a daily basis and controlling your food decisions.
 Standing up to our inner critic and taking back our power is an important step towards becoming an empowered eater.

 TUNE INTO YOUR BODY – Dieting causes us to feel like we are only allowed to eat at certain times – so leaving food behind and listening to our “fullness” can be difficult.
 Tune in and “listen” for signals that tell you that you are feeling satisfied and have had enough – pause partway through a meal or snack and check in with your body.
 How does the food taste?
 How full do you feel?
 Bring more consciousness and awareness to your meals.